 When belonging to a leftist organization called the Toronto Labour Committee (Ontario, Canada), I worked on, in a minor position, on some statistics related to financial campaign contributions for the Toronto elections.
 Not being satisfied with this, I proposed that we start trying to develop a class analysis of Toronto.
 I indicated, though, that I did not really know how to proceed in this.
 I sent this over the Toronto Labour Committee listserve, and the response was–silence.

-The following attempts to fill in, however inadequately, that silence, but it is first addressed at the more macro level of Canada.
+The following attempts to fill in, however inadequately, that silence.
 If others can provide more detailed and sophisticated statistics and analysis (while still being comprehensible), I would much appreciate it.

 In an earlier post, I provided a list of some of the largest employers in Canada, according to profit.
 The following is a short list of the largest employers in Toronto (where I currently live), according to employment.
 The reason why I think such a list would be useful is that it provides at least a somewhat concrete picture of who really has power in society and the extent of that power.
 Since most social-reformist leftists ignore the power of employers and assume such power as a background which they can assume as constant, they then consider their reformist policies without calling into question such power.